WaithakaGuru/WaithakaGuru/README.md

 #                                  😎WAITHAKA GURU
 # 👋 Hello, I'm Waithaka Amos!

 Welcome to my GitHub profile!
-I'm a passionate Software Engineering student currently delving into the exciting realms of web development, cybersecurity, and Mobile App development.
+I'm a Software Engineering student currently delving in web development, Artificial Intelligence, and Mobile App development.
 My journey is driven by a love for solving complex problems and creating impactful solutions.

 ## 🌟 What I Do:
 - **Web Development:** Crafting elegant and efficient web solutions using cutting-edge technologies.
-- **Cybersecurity:** Exploring the intricacies of security best practices to keep systems safe.
 - **Mobile App:** Contributing to and maintaining open-source projects that fuel innovation and collaboration.
 - **Algorithm Devt and Analysis:** The design analysing and creating best algorithms with the best complexities and runtime.